rlane/Oort-legacy/README.md

 The available ship classes are specified by the ships.lua file.

 Every ship has an energy supply with a certain recharge rate and a limited capacity.
-Energy is used to fire guns.
-If a ship attempts to fire a gun without having enough energy, the fire action is ignored.
+Energy is used to fire guns and spawn ships.
+If a ship attempts an action without having the required energy it is ignored.

+to fire a gun without
+having enough energy, the fire action is ignored.

 Graphical simulator
 -------------------